-Return Value Returns the certificate associated with reg if the certificate is available.
+Return Value Returns the certificate associated with req if the certificate is available.
 Otherwise it returns null.

 Exceptions Throws an IT SSLException exception if there is a problem returning the peer certificate.
 This exception can be queried to find the specific error code.
-For further information, refer to class IE.Iona.OrbixWeb.SSL.IT_SSLException on page 105.
+For further information, refer to Class

-IT SSL.getPeerCert()
+IE.Iona.OrbixWeb.SSL.IT\Extension.

+IT\SSL.getPeerCert()

-Synopsis public IT_X509Cert getPeerCert(Socket socket)
+Synopsis public IT\X509Cert getPeerCert(Socket socket)